Building our economic recovery around life sciences

-In just under a month, Scottish voters will go to the polls to elect the next Scottish govermment and regardless of who is returned to St Andrews House they will find an in-tray packed with problems to solve.
+In just over a month, Scottish voters will go to the polls to elect the next Scottish government and regardless of who is returned to St Andrews House they will find an in-tray packed with problems to solve.

 Covid-19 has dominated the last 12 months, with regional lockdowns and rolling restrictions taking a huge toll on the nation’s collective health and wealth.
 Getting Scotland back to work, children back to school, and the NHS back to normal will require clear thinking and a joined-up approach from government.
 During the crisis, the pharmaceutical industry has worked hard to support the NHS.
 Our members have prioritised the supply of critical medicines whilst devoting time and resources to discovering the latest Covid-19 vaccines and treatments.
 The ability to develop and deploy cutting-edge vaccines so efficiently will go down as one of our greatest scientific achievements.
 Unfortunately, the fight isn’t over, and the next stage of the pandemic will turn to how we rebuild our economy and healthcare system.

 Recent research revealed that the pharmaceutical industry supports over 15,000 jobs in Scotland.
 This success isn’t built on low-paid employment, but instead, on high-quality jobs that extend to every corner of the country.
 Most of these jobs can be found in tradition-ally deprived communities and rural areas, with the industry contributing positively to the Scottish Government’s inclusive growth agenda.
 However, despite this success, we can’t rest on our laurels.
 Countries across the globe are clamouring for phar-maceutical investment and if Scotland wants to stay ahead of the pack, we must be bold and ambitious.